andrewraj/anbarasi-site/src/content/pages/about.md

 ![Anze](/assets/profile.jpg "Anze")

-1. Versatile Post production sound editor/designer for film,televisions,commercial and web based content based in Malaysia.
+1. Versatile Post production sound editor/designer for film, televisions, commercial and web based content based in Malaysia.
 Three years of sound editorial/post production experience in recording collaborations and solo projects.

-2. Possessing extensive knowledge and professional experience with Pro tools to accomplish a variety of editing tasks including foley recording,sfx editing,adr script and audio recording .Comfortable working with clients and maintaining high energy.
+2. Possessing extensive knowledge and professional experience with Pro Tools to accomplish a variety of editing tasks including foley recording, sfx editing, adr script and audio recording.
+Comfortable working with clients and maintaining high energy.

-3. Organised and dependable candidate successful at managing multiple priorities with a positive attitude.
+3. Organised and dependable candidate, successful at managing multiple priorities with a positive attitude.
 Willingness to take on added responsibilities to meet team goals.
-Reliable employee seeking Sound editor position.
+Reliable employee seeking a sound editor position.
 Offering excellent communication and good judgement.

 ## SKILLS
 - Pro Tools